National Day of Angola

 Declaration of Independence (when is Independence Day)

 Angola gained independence from Portugal on 11 November 1975.
-Dr Agostinho Neto was the first President of Angola.
+Dr. Agostinho Neto was the first President of Angola.

 During the first millennium, the Bantu migrants entered the region.
 Later, the Portuguese, attracted by the stories of mythical silver mines, settled along the coast.
-The economy of Angola was dominated by slave trade, captured from African kingdoms such as Loango.
+The economy of Angola was dominated by the slave trade, captured from African kingdoms such as Loango.
 The trend for acquiring slaves continued even after it was abolished within the Portuguese Empire in 1875.
 In 1960, the Belgian Congo gained its independence leading to anti-colonial movements in Angola.
-However, the liberation movements here were supported by the Cold War rivals – US and the Soviet Union.
-Angola gained its freedom in 1975; however the conditions did not change for the better, as opposing liberation movements announced themselves the ruling party.
+However, the liberation movements here were supported by the Cold War rivals – the US and the Soviet Union.
+Angola gained its freedom in 1975; however, the conditions did not change for the better, as opposing liberation movements announced themselves the ruling party.
 Despite many attempts at peace negotiations, the civil war continued officially till 2002.

 The translated version of the national anthem is:

 We honor the past and our History,

 Through our work, we build the New Man.

 Revolution through the power of the People!

 For the glory of the peoples of Africa.